 Students who complete both of the following courses may, with advisor approval, receive credit for one course at the 200 level toward a major in classical studies:

-*Required courses are divided into four categories: classical civilization, Ancient Greek, Modern Greek, and Latin.
+*Required courses are divided into four categories: classical civilization (words read in translation), Ancient Greek, Modern Greek, and Latin.
 Refer to the Classical Studies programs section of this Bulletin for the full list of courses and their categories that may be used to fulfill the requirements stated above and for information on the CAS foreign language requirement for classics majors and minors.

 Honors in the Major

 In order to qualify for any of these honors tracks, students must have a cumulative GPA of 3.0 and a department GPA of no less than 3.4, must submit an application to their Faculty Project Advisor in the spring of their junior year, and must have approval from the Director of Undergraduate Studies and Department Chair.